 Gluten-Free Lunch Ideas

 Now I want to share some of the many gluten-free lunch ideas that I make for myself and for my kids.
-Many are portable and require only a lunchbox and ice pack, while others require storage in a fridge or freezer and/or use of a microwave oven.
+Many are portable and require only a lunchbox and ice pack, while others require storage in a fridge or freezer and/or the use of a microwave oven.

 (1) Leftovers

 My number one lunch choice is always leftovers.
 I always strive to make extra dinner the night before and reserve an extra portion just for me for the next day.
-I often make a ton extra if I know my kids want to take leftovers for lunch too.
-(Today I work at home, so I just have to take the leftovers out of the fridge and heat them in the microwave.)

-If you don’t have access to a microwave, you can easily warm the leftovers in the morning before you leave, and stash them in a warm thermos.
-They will stay warm for 4-6 hours depending on the quality thermos you have.
+If you don’t have access to a microwave, you can easily warm the leftovers in the morning before you leave and stash them in a warm thermos.
+They will stay warm for 4-6 hours, depending on the quality thermos you have.

 (2) Gluten-Free Sandwiches